 - Remote user testing is better than no user testing at all.
 Ideally, you want to do user testing in the exact environment your users will be using the tool but a pandemic might make things a bit more complex.
 Don’t let this stop you!
 The qualitative feedback we received from real users, even with a prototype on a video call, helped us optimise the tool for their needs.

 - Address the root cause, not the symptoms.
 Whenever you are tasked with solving a big problem, break it down into its components by asking “Why?” until you find the root cause.
 In the first phases, we realised the tool had a longer chat time compared to 3rd party softwares.
 By iteratively splitting the problem into smaller ones, we were able to address the root causes instead of the symptoms.

 - Shadow your users whenever you can.
 By looking at the users in action, we learned a ton about their creative ways to go around the tool’s limitations.
 This allowed us to iterate further on the design and help them be more efficient.

-Of course, this would not have been possible without the incredible work of several teams: CSE, CE, Comms platform, Driver and Merchant teams.
+Of course, this would not have been possible without the incredible work of several teams: GS TF, GS, Comms platform, Driver and Merchant teams.